paul-hammant-fork/standard-bazel-experiment/README.md

 How to build both though, with two separate Bazel WORKSPACEs in one repo?

 What's needed is a **depth-first recursive build** here, but using Bazel somehow.
 Maven does **depth-first recursive builds** out of the box, but we want Bazel not Maven.
-Bazel is a **directed graph buld system** and can't do a recursive build the Maven way.
+Bazel is a **directed graph build system** and can't do a recursive build the Maven way.
 What this repo contains is some shell script schenigans to be a middle ground between Bazel and the **depth-first recursive build** way of Maven.

 ## Maven example of intention